madame-president/mempool-api-terminal/README.md

-# Mempool API Terminal documentation
-Wallet statement generator for in-depth reports on your address current holdings and previous transactions, including price at time of transaction.
+# Mempool API Terminal: wallet statement generator for in-depth reports on your address current holdings and previous transactions, including price at time of transaction.

 ### Key features
 - **Seamless download and code base under 150 lines:** optimized for simplicity and minimal maintenance.